All Episodes

 You know, where are the investigations into Hillary's server?

-Where's the investigations into you know, Hillary Uranium One?
+Where's the investigations into, you know, Hillary Uranium One?

-Uh where's the where's the investigation in a lynch?
+Where's the investigation in a lynch?

-But you know, Lanny Davis is right too.
+But, you know, Lanny Davis is right, too.

-I want Congress to call call hearings.
+I want Congress to call hearings.

 They control the subpoena power, but I want them first to get the agenda accomplished.